KiishiAD/Streamline-EDA/README.md

 ![App Banner](images/banner.png)

-Welcome to the **Data Cleaning & Exploratory Data Analysis (EDA) App**!
+Welcome to the **Streamline-EDA*!
 This Streamlit-based application provides an intuitive interface for data scientists, analysts, and enthusiasts to upload, clean, analyze, and visualize datasets with ease.

 ## 📝 Table of Contents